-Although it’s the most outrageous cases of dine and dash that make the news, it’s the everyday, small-scale crimes that chip away at the financial health of a venue.
-Fortunately, there are simple measures you can take to prevent dine and dash at your restaurant.
+Although it’s the most outrageous cases of theft that make the news, it’s the everyday, small-scale crimes that chip away at the financial health of a venue.
+Fortunately, there are simple measures you can take to prevent dine and dash at your venue.

 In this article, you’ll learn:

-Restaurateurs already have enough to think about without having to be wary of customers turning into criminals.
+Restaurateurs already have enough to think about without having to be wary of patrons turning into criminals.
 When you implement our advice, dine and dash will be the least of your worries!

-As we mentioned, the news covers the crazy dine and dash stories.
+As we mentioned, the news covers the crazy stories of people leaving quick without paying.

-You hear about the group of 120 dine and dashers in Spain who literally conga danced away from a $2,000 restaurant check.
-There’s also the man who went viral taking women out on dates at expensive restaurants and leaving the restaurant before the check came – he’s now the face of dine and dash on Google search!
+You hear about the group of 120 dine and dashers in Spain who literally conga danced away from a $2,000 check.
+There’s also the man in the news who went viral taking women out on dates at expensive restaurants and leaving before the check came – he’s now the face of dine and dashers on Google search!

-While these stories are equal parts hilarious and terrifying, they don’t paint an accurate picture of how dine and dash impacts the restaurant industry.
+While these stories are equal parts hilarious and terrifying, they don’t paint an accurate picture of how dine and dash impacts the foodservice industry.

 These cases make the news because they are extraordinary.
 What doesn’t make the news are the small dine and dish cases that happen on a regular basis.
 One report says that one in 20 people dine and dash – that’s 5% of diners!

 To put that into perspective, let’s say that a restaurant generates $50,000 in revenue each month.
-If one in 20 diners or parties leave without paying, that’s a loss of $2,500 each month, or $30,000 each year.
+If one in 20 patrons or parties dine and dashes, that’s a loss of $2,500 each month, or $30,000 each year.
 That’s money that could be spent on rent, staff, equipment, or marketing, to name a few areas.